runemadsen/programmingdesignsystems.com/OUTLINE.md

 -------------

 Things that currently do not fit:
-  - TEchniques for drawing multiple shapes with push and pop.
+  - Techniques for drawing multiple shapes with push and pop.
   - Something about polygons (simple/complex/concave, etc).
 A definition in geometry.
   - Machine learning?
   - Computational geometry